Yoon-Choi/Pattern-discovery-Datamining/README.md

 # Implementation flow

  1. get the text file and reshape for data frame
- 2. appriori algorithm and get frequent pattern
+ 2. use appriori algorithm and get frequent pattern
  3. save in csv(or text ) file